-Typically, about 75% of our business uses a fixed base price that is negotiated annually, plus monthly scrap and alloy surcharges.
-The remaining 25% is transaction business, where we can adjust the base pricing as required.
-Scrap metal and commodity prices stabilized somewhat midway through 2017, in 2018, the prices of scrap and other inputs increased significantly, and in 2019, the prices of scrap decreased approximately 20%.
+Typically, about 60% of our business uses a fixed base price that is negotiated annually, plus monthly scrap and alloy surcharges.
+The remaining 40% is transaction business, where we can adjust the base pricing as required.
+Scrap metal and commodity prices increased significantly in 2018, in 2019, the prices of scrap decreased approximately 20% and in 2020 they increased by 9%.
 Financial resources will continue to be made available as our U.S. segment tackles the cost curve and restores the business to profitability.